-If you’re a business owner then life has been difficult since March 2020, it’s been all about Mindset to keep going…
+If you’re a business owner then life has been difficult over the last few years.
+A growth mindset was needed to keep going…

-My thanks to James Woodward Business owner of The Tranquility Space for writing this for you.
+My thanks to James Woodward Business owner of The Tranquillity Space for writing this for you.

 Mindset comes in many forms.